We provide lots of support for people with Alzheimer's disease and other dementias, caregivers, family members, and health-care professionals.

 With services in over 150 communities across Canada, the Alzheimer Society supports people with dementia, family members, caregivers, and health-care professionals.

-If you are newly diagnosed, we strongly recommend that you visit your local Alzheimer Society for information about counseling, programs and services, and support.
+If you are newly diagnosed, we strongly recommend that you visit your local Alzheimer Society for information about education, programs and services, and support.

 To help you navigate through the changes, whether you are a person with dementia, a family member, or caregiver, we have created a number of brochures with details about what to expect.
-The Alzheimer Society's Programs & Services brochure outlines the kinds of programs that are available across the country.
+The Alzheimer’s disease Programs & Services brochure outlines the kinds of programs that are available across the country.

 If you are newly diagnosed: